Intuit (NASDAQ:INTU) Issues Q1 2023 Earnings Guidance

 Analysts Set New Price Targets

-Several brokerages recently issued reports on INTU.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Intuit from $525.00 to $560.00 in a report on Wednesday, August 24th.
-Moffett Nathanson initiated coverage on shares of Intuit in a research report on Thursday, September 22nd.
-They issued an outperform rating and a $500.00 price objective on the stock.
-Barclays increased their price objective on shares of Intuit from $580.00 to $585.00 and gave the company an overweight rating in a research note on Wednesday, August 24th.
-CICC Research started coverage on shares of Intuit in a research report on Monday, September 19th.
-They set a market perform rating for the company.
-Finally, JPMorgan Chase & Co. lowered shares of Intuit from an overweight rating to a neutral rating and set a $360.00 price target on the stock. in a research report on Monday.
-Three equities research analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Moderate Buy and a consensus target price of $544.47.
+Several equities analysts recently issued reports on INTU shares.
+Moffett Nathanson started coverage on shares of Intuit in a research note on Thursday, September 22nd.
+They set an outperform rating and a $500.00 price objective on the stock.
+KeyCorp increased their price target on shares of Intuit from $475.00 to $525.00 and gave the stock an overweight rating in a research note on Wednesday, August 24th.
+BMO Capital Markets increased their price target on shares of Intuit from $475.00 to $533.00 and gave the stock an outperform rating in a research note on Wednesday, August 17th.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Intuit from $525.00 to $560.00 in a research note on Wednesday, August 24th.
+Finally, JPMorgan Chase & Co. downgraded shares of Intuit from an overweight rating to a neutral rating and set a $360.00 price target on the stock. in a research note on Monday, October 3rd.
+Three equities research analysts have rated the stock with a hold rating and twenty have issued a buy rating to the stock.
+According to MarketBeat.com, the stock presently has an average rating of Moderate Buy and an average target price of $544.47.

+In related news, EVP Varun Krishna sold 7,438 shares of Intuit stock in a transaction dated Friday, September 9th.
+The shares were sold at an average price of $450.80, for a total value of $3,353,050.40.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+In related news, EVP Varun Krishna sold 7,438 shares of Intuit stock in a transaction dated Friday, September 9th.
+The shares were sold at an average price of $450.80, for a total value of $3,353,050.40.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, CEO Sasan K. Goodarzi sold 22,250 shares of Intuit stock in a transaction dated Thursday, August 25th.
+The shares were sold at an average price of $463.21, for a total transaction of $10,306,422.50.
+Following the completion of the sale, the chief executive officer now owns 60,208 shares in the company, valued at $27,888,947.68.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 39,318 shares of company stock worth $18,027,628.
+3.27% of the stock is currently owned by insiders.

-Several large investors have recently made changes to their positions in INTU.
-Atlas Capital Advisors LLC lifted its holdings in shares of Intuit by 833.3% during the 2nd quarter.
-Atlas Capital Advisors LLC now owns 168 shares of the software maker’s stock valued at $65,000 after acquiring an additional 150 shares in the last quarter.
-Carolinas Wealth Consulting LLC lifted its stake in shares of Intuit by 24.0% during the first quarter.
-Carolinas Wealth Consulting LLC now owns 222 shares of the software maker’s stock worth $107,000 after purchasing an additional 43 shares in the last quarter.
-KB Financial Partners LLC lifted its stake in shares of Intuit by 37.6% during the first quarter.
-KB Financial Partners LLC now owns 315 shares of the software maker’s stock worth $151,000 after purchasing an additional 86 shares in the last quarter.
-Prelude Capital Management LLC purchased a new stake in shares of Intuit in the second quarter worth about $210,000.
-Finally, Shay Capital LLC acquired a new stake in shares of Intuit in the first quarter valued at about $240,000.
-Institutional investors and hedge funds own 83.31% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Atlas Capital Advisors LLC grew its stake in shares of Intuit by 833.3% in the 2nd quarter.
+Atlas Capital Advisors LLC now owns 168 shares of the software maker’s stock worth $65,000 after purchasing an additional 150 shares during the last quarter.
+Carolinas Wealth Consulting LLC grew its stake in shares of Intuit by 24.0% in the 1st quarter.
+Carolinas Wealth Consulting LLC now owns 222 shares of the software maker’s stock worth $107,000 after purchasing an additional 43 shares during the last quarter.
+KB Financial Partners LLC grew its stake in shares of Intuit by 37.6% in the 1st quarter.
+KB Financial Partners LLC now owns 315 shares of the software maker’s stock worth $151,000 after purchasing an additional 86 shares during the last quarter.
+Shay Capital LLC acquired a new position in shares of Intuit in the 1st quarter worth approximately $240,000.
+Finally, Prelude Capital Management LLC acquired a new position in shares of Intuit in the 2nd quarter worth approximately $210,000.
+83.31% of the stock is currently owned by institutional investors.

 Intuit Inc provides financial management and compliance products and services for consumers, small businesses, self-employed, and accounting professionals in the United States, Canada, and internationally.
 The company operates in four segments: Small Business & Self-Employed, Consumer, Credit Karma, and ProConnect.